skokielibrary/src-2016/README.md

 ## Overview

-This is the repo for the 2016 Summer Reading / Camp Curiosity landing page.
-You can view the page at [http://readingclubs.skokielibrary.info](http://readingclubs.skokielibrary.info).
+This is the repo for the Summer Reading landing page.
+You can view the page at [https://skokielibrary.info/summerreading/](https://skokielibrary.info/summerreading/).

 ## Setup

 To work on this locally, clone the repository and run `npm install`.
 After that run, 'gulp' to launch Browser Sync and build the page.

-## Deploy

-It's old fashioned, but effective:

-1. Mount the epic/evanced server.
-2. Copy the files to the `evanced/sr` directory.

-*Note: The `dist` directory assumes that the root is `evanced/sr`.*

 ## Form template